SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 More clips of bugs detected can be found in the [Media file](/media).

+- We noticed that each tester in the pair discovered different issues during exploratory testing.
+This highlights how exploratory testing gives testers the freedom to explore the system in their way, leading to the discovery of a wider range of bugs that might not be uncovered through scripted testing only.

+- Some of the issues we discovered during the manual scripted test (MFT) had already been covered and addressed, leaving little to be done in the manual testing phase.

 # How the pair testing was managed and teamwork/effort was divided

 The team members performed exploratory testing in pairs and recorded the defects found.
 In the end, we all reviewed all defects and reported them in the bug tracking tool.